 O’Neil writes that, more and more, companies—especially low-wage companies—are screening potential employees with personality tests.
 These tests aren’t simply measuring how “good” a worker you are (which would be sickeningly dystopian on its own).
 They are also potentially screening for mental illness—which is illegal and discriminatory.

-The power of the panopticon is coercive.
-It forces us into binaries: sick/well, productive/slovenly, normal/abnormal.
 According to a report in the Wall Street Journal, “The Equal Employment Opportunity commission is investigating whether personality tests discriminate against people with disabilities.
 As part of the investigation, officials are trying to determine if the tests shut out people suffering from mental illnesses such as depression or bipolar disorder, even if they have the right skills for the job, according to EEOC documents.”
 The authors note that “Rhode Island regulators said there was ‘probable cause’ to conclude that drugstore chain CVS Health Corp. might have violated a state law barring employers from eliciting information about the mental health or physical disabilities of job applicants.”

 These personality tests are often based, they continue, “on a psychological model developed in the 1930s”